asset-group/asset-group.github.io/code.md

 ---

+###### AequeVox
+[AequeVox](https://github.com/sparkssss/AequeVox) is a fairness formalization and testing framework for speech recognition systems.
+See the paper in IEEE TSE 2022 [AequeVox: Automated Fairness Testing of Speech Recognition Systems](https://arxiv.org/abs/2110.09843) for more details.

+###### Astraea
+[Astraea](https://github.com/sakshiudeshi/Astraea) is a grammar-based fairness testing framework for machine learning models (specifically, NLP tasks).
+See the paper in FASE 2022 [Grammar-based Fairness Testing](https://arxiv.org/abs/2010.02542) for more details.

 ###### Aequitas
 [Aequitas](https://github.com/sakshiudeshi/Aequitas) is a directed fairness testing framework for machine learning models.
-See the paper [Automated Directed Fairness Testing](https://arxiv.org/abs/1807.00468) for more details.
+See the paper in ASE 2018 [Automated Directed Fairness Testing](https://arxiv.org/abs/1807.00468) for more details.

 ###### Ogma
 [Ogma](https://github.com/sakshiudeshi/Ogma) provides a systematic test framework for machine-learning systems that accept grammar-based inputs.
-See the paper [Grammar Based Directed Testing of Machine Learning Systems](https://arxiv.org/pdf/1902.10027) for more details.
+See the paper in IEEE TSE 2019 [Grammar Based Directed Testing of Machine Learning Systems](https://arxiv.org/pdf/1902.10027) for more details.

 ###### Callisto
 [Callisto](https://github.com/sakshiudeshi/Callisto/) is a novel test generation and data quality assessment framework.
 Callisto  leverages the uncertainty in the prediction to systematically generate new test cases and evaluate data quality for Machine Learning classifiers.
-See the paper [Callisto: Entropy based test generation and data quality assessment for Machine Learning Systems](https://asset-group.github.io/papers/Callisto.pdf) for more details.
+See the paper in ICST 2020 [Callisto: Entropy based test generation and data quality assessment for Machine Learning Systems](https://asset-group.github.io/papers/Callisto.pdf) for more details.

 ###### Aegis
 [Aegis](https://github.com/sakshiudeshi/Expose-Robust-Backdoors) is a novel tool to detect backdoor attacks in adversarially robust machine-learning models.
 Aegis leverages intrinsic properties of adversarially robust models to break the stealthy nature of backdoors.
 See the preprint [AEGIS: Exposing Backdoors in Robust Machine Learning Models](https://arxiv.org/abs/2003.00865) for more details.

 ###### RAIDS
 [RAIDS](https://github.com/cd-wang/RAIDS) is an intrusion detection system for autonomous cars.
 It extracts and analyzes sensory information (e.g., camera images and distance sensor values) to validate frames transmitted on the in-vehicle network (e.g., CAN bus).
-See the paper [Road Context-aware Intrusion Detection System for Autonomous Cars](https://asset-group.github.io/papers/ICICS19-RAIDS.pdf) for more details.
+See the paper in ICICS 2019 [Road Context-aware Intrusion Detection System for Autonomous Cars](https://asset-group.github.io/papers/ICICS19-RAIDS.pdf) for more details.

 ---